codylindley/k-ui-react-jquery-wrappers/dropDownList/README.md

 # kendo-ui-react-jquery-dropdownlist

-> ${The Kendo UI for jQuery dropdownlist widget wrapped as a React component.}
+> The Kendo UI for jQuery dropdownlist widget wrapped as a React component.

 ## Install